A stroll down Abbey Road Great Malvern

 Thomas Attwood 1783 - 1856 was the first Member of Parliament for Birmingham.
-Although he was an old man, his death was probably not a good advertisement for the water cure!
+Although he was an old and infirm man, his death was probably not a good advertisement for the water cure!

 By 1862 Dr Johnson and his son had moved their water cure practice across the road to Bury House later known as Malvernbury.

 William Eastwood, a lodging house keeper, was recorded at Ellerslie in Slaters Directories of 1861 and 1862.